w3c/wot/testfest/2018-12-online/README.md

    - Friday: TD slot (30m - 1h) for wrapping up (out of 2h)

 ## TD Version
-* Will target snapshot of TD from Wed, Dec 6, as in the following fork
+* Will target version of TD tagged as "testfest-1", used in the following fork
     - https://github.com/mmccool/wot-thing-description/tree/updated-test-results/
-    - McCool will also tag this version in the main TD repo
     - The above branch will be updated to and merged back into the TD repo after the Testfest
 * For diff from Working version:
     - https://w3c.github.io/wot-thing-description/diff.html
-* It is OK if TDs have not been updated from Lyon... this will cause some assertion failures
+* It is OK if TDs have not been updated from Lyon... this will cause some assertion failures...
     - ...but this is OK since we are really testing the testing procedure

 ## Web Exes